Ivo-Balbaert/The_Way_to_Mojo/book/6_Functions.md

 ```

 ## 6.4 Argument passing: control and memory ownership
+There are three keywords to modify how arguments are passed to functions:

+borrowed : immutable reference, which is the default
+inout : mutable reference,
+owned : object given to the function, used with a deference operator ^ at the function call.

 ### 6.4.1 General rules for def and fn arguments
 * All values passed into a `Python def` function use *reference semantics*.
 This means the function can modify mutable objects passed into it and those changes are visible outside the function.